XoopsDocs/userlog-tutorial/en/book/0introduction.md

 This is a very useful tool for Webmasters in busy sites.
 For example, you can log your other Admins navigation.

+Current nodes for logging are: user ID, user group and visitor IP.You can store logs in a database, in a file or both.

+Attention: Userlog module will only work in Admin part of modules that use the ModuleAdmin class.

 ###Features: